Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 ### Article 27.
 Scientific research activities of students

-Students\' scientific research activities are organized in the following
+Students' scientific research activities are organized in the following
 forms: 1.
 Participating in student science clubs, scientific seminars, scientific reports at conferences, scientific workshops, publishing scientific articles in specialized journals; 2.
 Participating in field